bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/theme-best-practices.md

 ## Injecting variables

 Injecting javascript context variables allow you to access variables as needed to customize your theme.
-You can inject javascript context variables using the `inject` helper.
-The `inject` helper can be sent to the browser.
-Below is an example of an inject helper that can be added to your code.
+You can inject javascript context variables using the `{{inject}}` helper.
+The `{{inject}}` helper can be sent to the browser.
+Below is an example of an `{{inject}}` helper that can be added to your code.

 ```json
 {{inject "myProductName" product.title}}